Zoya Akhtar: Continued success and career expansion (2015–present)

 The same year, Akhtar and Kagti created the romantic comedy-drama web series Made in Heaven, alongside Nithya Mehra and Alankrita Srivastava which told the story of two wedding planners in New Delhi.
 The series, which stars an ensemble cast of Arjun Mathur, Sobhita Dhulipala, Jim Sarbh, Shashank Arora, Kalki Koechlin and Shivani Raghuvanshi in lead roles, was produced by Tiger Baby Films and Excel Entertainment, and premiered on Amazon Prime Video.
 The first season of the series released in 2019, followed by the second season in 2023, after several delays due to the COVID-19 pandemic in India.
 The series received widespread critical acclaim, with high praise for its dark take on the Big Fat Indian Wedding.

 She was also invited to be a member of the Academy of Motion Picture Arts and Sciences.

 In 2020, she reteamed with Kashyap, Banerjee and Johar for the horror anthology film Ghost Stories, the sequel to Lust Stories.
 Ghost Stories premiered on Netflix on 1 January 2020.
 Her segment in the film told the story of an ailing bedridden elderly lady (Surekha Sikri) and her nurse (Janhvi Kapoor).
 Unlike its predecessors, it received mixed-to-negative reviews from critics upon release.

 In 2023, she and Kagti co-created the crime thriller web series Dahaad starring Sonakshi Sinha, Gulshan Devaiah, Vijay Varma and Sohum Shah in lead roles.
 The series premiered on Amazon Prime Video and received positive reviews from critics upon release.
 It also became the first ever Indian web series to premiere at the 2023 Berlin International Film Festival, where it competed for the Berlinale Series Award.

 Akhtar next directed the live-action feature film adaptation of The Archies which released on Netflix on 7 December 2023.
 The film stars debutants Agastya Nanda, Khushi Kapoor, Suhana Khan, Vedang Raina, Mihir Ahuja, Aditi Saigal and Yuvraj Menda as Archie Andrews, Betty Cooper, Veronica Lodge, Reggie Mantle, Jughead Jones, Ethel Muggs and Dilton Doiley respectively.
-It opened to negetive reviews from critics and audience alike upon release.
+It opened to negative reviews from critics and audience alike upon release.